UTS-eResearch/pbsweb/INSTALL.md

 ## Updating PBSWeb

-Update your repo with the latest PBSWeb code and update your test application:
+Update your repo with the latest PBSWeb code.

     $ git pull

+Update your test application.

     $ ./install_pbsweb.sh test

+View the app at http://your-server/statuspbs_test/

-If this test application still works OK then you can update the production application:
+If this test application still works OK then you can update the production application.

     $ ./install_pbsweb.sh prod